This is the featured image of the Add Power to Your Kick Drum blog article.

 ~Kick Drum - Processed with Ice reverb

-I suggest using studio monitors or good quality headphones so you could hear the full effect of Ice reverb processing.
-You will hear a whole new dimension in the low-frequency spectrum that the kick drum gained by this processing.
-Although most of the sound engineers claim that the kick drum should stay in mono, this plugin adds a bit of stereo image to it.
-If it’s too much for your liking, you can always add a stereo imaging plugin, after this effect where you will decrease the spreading of the stereo image a bit.
+I suggest using studio monitors or good-quality headphones so you can hear the full effect of Ice reverb processing.
+You will listen to a whole new dimension in the low-frequency spectrum that the kick drum gained by this processing.
+Although most sound engineers claim that the kick drum should stay in mono, this plugin adds a bit of a stereo image.
+If it's too much for your liking, you can always add a stereo imaging plugin after this effect to decrease the spreading of the stereo image a bit.

 ~Kick Drum - Processed with Ice reverb and Stereo Imaging plugin